 Skylight installation contributes to your WELL Building Score, a globally-utilized building rating standard that applies to buildings, interior spaces and even communities seeking to implement, validate and measure features that support and advance human health and wellness.

 In a retail setting, consider that everyone will be, and therefore appear, healthier under natural light from a skylight.
-Where mirrors are present, customers will also see healthier reflections of themselves, and this translates as a perception of positive transformation supported by your products.
+Where mirrors are present, customers will also see healthier reflections of themselves, and this translates as a perception of positive transformation supported by your products, and may even manifest some repeat business!

 Electricity bill savings are paramount in an industrial setting, where large amounts of power are consumed in production.
 Imagine offsetting your entire daytime interior lighting costs with a one-time investment in skylight installation.

 Healthy employees are more productive employees, and natural light is a huge contributor to productivity and overall human health.
-While cubicles are sometimes necessary due to space limitations, skylights and a desk plant can make all the difference to wellness and happiness.
+While cubicles are sometimes necessary due to space limitations, skylights and desk plants can make all the difference to wellness and happiness.

 If you’re considering making skylights part of your greener tenant improvement design, include the employee wellness factor in your ROI calculations.
 APSGC is here to help you incorporate retrofitted skylights in an existing space, including permitting and ancillary trade work (e.g. roofing), or adding skylights in your original tenant improvement design drawings.